aptech/docs/docs/CR-uniquesa.rst

 Remarks
 -------

-It is important to note that the return from uniquesa will always be a column vector, even if the input string array is a row vector.
+It is important to note that the return from :func:`uniquesa` will always be a column vector, even if the input string array is a row vector.

 Source